Pregnancy can involve be the source of some complications when it comes to tattooing.

 However, if you follow all the steps rigorously and consulting the doctor regularly, there shouldn’t be any serious problems whatsoever.

-We always recommend getting information and if you have any questions, consult in a health centre.
+We always recommend getting information and if you have any questions, consult in a health center.
 Remember that prevention is always better than cure.